 In a work (1974) coauthored with Eric Olson, this celebrated American psychiatrist concurred with Becker, Yalom, and others that the inevitability of death brings anxiety in its wake, and that the idea of immortality provides an outlet through which this anxiety can be allayed.
 Lifton's useful contribution rests on his reminders that there are several varieties of immortality.

 According to Lifton, Freud's stern view - that death represents the absolute end of a person, and that any belief in personal immortality stems from a childish refusal to accept death's finality - constitutes too naturalistic an approach to the matter.
 As such, it fails to accommodate the complexity of our psychic needs.

 Lifton reminds us that Jung (1934/1981) was keenly aware of the human need to draw upon the time-honored belief in a spiritual world, and argued that our psychic environment would be dangerously depleted by its eradication.
-However, by refusing to distinguish between symbolic meaning and literal truth of such credence, Jung undermined and distorted both religious belief and psychological science.
+However, by refusing to distinguish between symbolic meaning and literal truth of such credence - patently untrue, in my view - Jung undermined and distorted both religious belief and psychological science.

-Lifton and Olson argued that an adequate approach compels the critical synthesis of these two views.
+Lifton and Olson argued that an adequate approach requires a critical synthesis of these two views.
 We must accept, with Freud, the finality of each individual death, yet recognize with Jung and others the human need for some form of immortality.
 This need can be met symbolically in several ways: biological, creative, theological, natural, and experiential.

 Biological immortality refers to the sort of continued existence that a person achieves through one's sons and daughters and their own offspring; it can also transcend one's biological family to include broader social groupings and the traditions they embody.